hellocoop/hello.dev/src/documentation/using-hello.md

   &<span style="background: #e7e8e8; padding: 0 0.16rem; border-radius: 4px; color: #303030; font-weight: 600;">scope</span>=name+nickname+email+picture+openid
 </p>

 There is no difference between a request to register the user, or log in the user.
-Both will return the same results.
-If the user has previously released the same request to your app, they will not be prompted to release it again.
-But the `profile_update` scope changes this behavior so that users can update their profile.
+If the user has previously released the same requested scopes to your app, they will not be prompted to release it again.
+If the requested scopes have changed, or the `profile_update` is provided, the user will be prompted to select what to release.

 Hellō only supports the [id_token](https://openid.net/specs/oauth-v2-multiple-response-types-1_0.html#id_token) response type.
-The `response_type` parameter is ignored.
+The `response_type` parameter is ignored if provided.

 Hellō does not support the [`UserInfo endpoint`](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo).
 All user information is included in the ID Token.

-## Make Request
+## 4. Make Request

-Cause the user's browser to load the request URL you created in `Step 1`.
+Cause the user's browser to load the `request URL` you created in `Step 3`.
 You can do this in the following ways:
-1. HTTP 302 redirect from the server
+1. HTTP 302 redirect from the server to `requestURL`
 1. Set `window.location.href = <requestURL>` with JavaScript
-1. Add href link to `<a>` tag with JavaScript (`<a href=<requestURL>`)
+1. An href link to `<a>` tag  (`<a href=<requestURL>`)

-## Receive Response
+## 5. Receive Response

 If successful, the user's browser will be redirected back to your app with an `id_token` parameter and the `state` if provided.
-See [Errors](#errors) for unsuccessful responses.
+See [Request Errors](errors.html#request-errors) for unsuccessful responses.

 Example ID Token

+**Rohan: please remove line breaks.
+Make `.` white so it is clear they are a separator.
+Use new ID Token below **

 <p style="background: #282c34; word-break: break-all; color: white; border-radius: 6px; padding:  1.25rem 1.5rem; font-family: Consolas, Monaco, 'Andale Mono', 'Ubuntu Mono', monospace;">
 <span style="color: #cc99cd;">eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.</span><br>